stefano-mattiello/twitch-graph/README.md

 ## Data

-The data_collection folder has a script called main that can be ran to collect the top 100 streams in italian language and all their viewers and save it to a csv.
+The data_collection folder has a script called main that can be ran to collect the top 100 streams in italian language and all their viewers and save the data in a json file.
 To collect the data I ran the script every 15 minutes from 17/07/2022 to 1/08/2022, for a total of 1436 times.

 ## Graph